Best Camera for Instagram

 The best image formats to use if you want to upload your photos to Instagram are JPEG and PNG.
 If you shoot your photos in RAW format, you can export them to JPEG or PNG using your image processing software.

-Here in February 2020, many succesful Instagrammers use their smartphones to capture and upload photos, but an equal number are using dedicated cameras to level-up from the competition.
+Here in April 2020, many successful Instagrammers use their smartphones to capture and upload photos, but an equal number are using dedicated cameras to level-up from the competition.

 It’s hard to choose an absolute best camera for Instagram, due to the enormous variety of options available to us to capture a great photo.